Configure inputs to begin

 Validate protein structure quality with all-atom contact analysis, Ramachandran plots, rotamer assessment, and geometry checks.

-AllMetal3D predicts metal binding sites in protein structures, including where a site is likely to occur, the most likely upstream identity class, and the coordination geometry.
-Its identity classifier reports the same classes exposed by the upstream project: Alkali, MG, CA, ZN, NonZNTM, and NoMetal.
+AllMetal3D predicts metal binding sites in protein structures, including where a site is likely to occur, the most likely native identity class, and the coordination geometry.
+Its identity classifier reports the same classes available in the original project: Alkali, MG, CA, ZN, NonZNTM, and NoMetal.
 A companion model, Water3D, predicts likely water binding positions in the same framework.

 Developed by Simon Duerr and Ursula Roethlisberger at EPFL's Laboratory of Computational Chemistry and Biochemistry, AllMetal3D addresses a persistent blind spot in structure prediction: deposited PDB structures frequently have missing or misassigned metal ions, and apo structures lack metals entirely.
 AllMetal3D benchmarks favorably against MetalSiteHunter, AlphaFold3, MIC, MIB2, and MetalHawk.